xDp64xG/Dp-Cogs/README.md

 		When the game is canceled or get no response, everything deletes.
-		At the end of the game, only the board is left and the final message Changed the instructions to the board(used emojies to show the board places)
+		At the end of the game, only the board is left and the final message Changed the instructions to the board(used emojies to show the board places) 2.0:
+		Now isn't linked to a singular bot
+		Seperate commands to just play the game, one to see how to play(may change the wording([p]battlehelp)
+	To-Do:
+		Add where I can have a currency and give it to you based on the ships you have sunk, economy api?

 # Tail Cog